paddymorgan84/fpl/README.md

 ## Acknowledgements

 - Shoutout to [Frenzel Timothy](https://medium.com/@frenzelts) for his [how-to guide](https://medium.com/@frenzelts/fantasy-premier-league-api-endpoints-a-detailed-guide-acbd5598eb19) on using the Fantasy Premier League API 👏
-- I've used [Cobra](https://github.com/spf13/cobra) to help me create the scaffolding for a go CLI tool.
+- I've used [Cobra](https://github.com/spf13/cobra) to help me create the scaffolding for a Go CLI tool.
 I would highly recommend it 👍